joordy/ringring/README.md

 ## :computer: Technology

 The application is build in [Sapper](https://sapper.svelte.dev/).
 Sapper is a framework for building web applications, based on Svelte's technology.
 This ensures that the code is compiled, rather than displayed in a virtual dome.
 Svelte writes code that surgically updates the DOM when your app's state changes.

-I have also taken into account expanding the tool, the code could now be extended in an easy way with, for example, a valid login system and multiple datasets.
+The usage of an framework makes it easier to expand the tool with new features, the code could now be extended in an easy way with, for example, a valid login system and multiple datasets.

 I have chosen to work with a framework in order to gain experience with it, for my personal development.